-In 2018, we met a wonderful couple of RVers who are on their own journey.
-We asked them if they would like to be our guest blogger to explain how and where RVers can enjoy dark sky camping.
+In 2018, we met a couple of RVers who are on their own journey.
+We asked them, as amateur astronomers, if they would like to explain how and where RVers can enjoy dark sky camping.

 Since the beginning of time, humans have looked up towards the stars.
 The bright pinpoints of light have been used as navigation tools, helped farmers determine when to plant and harvest crops, and are at the center of stories and myths from every culture.

 Today, over 80 percent of the world’s population lives under the inappropriate or excessive use of artificial light – known as light pollution.
 This light pollution, or skyglow, interferes with millions of people’s ability to see the brightest stars in the sky.

 The Bortle Dark-Sky Scale measures the night sky’s brightness at a particular location.
 Class 1 is the darkest sky on Earth and Class 9 shows what the sky looks like from the inner city.
 Courtesy of the International Dark-Sky Association.

-Finding dark sky locations
+Finding dark sky camping locations

 Light pollution is something that affects us all.
 The website Light Pollution Map shows an interactive map of the skyglow of the United States.
 It is easy to see why most observatories are located in the west and southwest where darker skies are easier to find.